holepunchto/drives/README.md

 # drives

-CLI to download, replicate, and mirror a hyperdrive or localdrive.
+CLI to create, download, seed, and mirror a hyperdrive or localdrive

 ```
 npm i -g drives